Special Benefits of Municipal Leasing

-Here are some of the reasons; the interest income to the funding source (e.g. First Capital, its banks and investors) is generally exempt from certain federal income taxes and other special treatment–when lending to qualifying government entities.
+Here are some of the reasons; the interest income to the funding source (e.g. First Capital, its banks and investors) is generally exempt from certain federal income taxes and receives other favorable treatment–when lending to qualifying government entities.
 In short, our cost of funds starts lower and the government entity’s cost of borrowing is significantly lower too!

 Municipal Leasing is Lease-To-Own

 Municipal leases are “lease-to-own” by (legal) definition andwill not have so-called “residuals” or end-of-lease buyouts.
 Vehicles and equipment are “Sold To” the government entity (unlike a commercial lease, for example).

 Title passes directly from the vendor to your government at delivery, not at lease end.
 With vehicles for example; your agency will register the vehicles and apply for titles in the agency’s name as soon as they are delivered.
 At that end of a municipal lease you can sell, trade, re-task or continue using the vehicles and equipment (literally) forever.
 If you don’t own the equipment, you didn’t get a municipal lease.

 Yes, you can!
 Its all about maximizing the buying power of the budget dollars you have now, for what you need today and tomorrow.
 S-p-r-e-a-d the cost of expensive capital equipment over multiple budgets– instead of trying to shoehorn 100% every expense dollar into this year’s budget alone.
 Too many governments get caught in budget trap of only spending from the current budget.
 Municipal leases and their unique non-appropriation language allow you to sidestep those constraints.
 Most agencies don’t have enough spare cash to pay in advance for assets they will benefit them for years.